 Let’s say it’s summer time and your desired “feels like” temperature is 75F.
 Without a smart thermostat, you set your Haiku app to 75F.
 Then you walk over to your thermostat and raise the set point to 76F or 77F.
 The fan will provide the extra cooling necessary to make your 77F room feel like its 75.

 So, all you have to do is set your desired temperature and your max and min fans speeds.
-Haiku SenseMe will figure out the rest to save as much as possible on your energy costs.
+Haiku SenseMe will figure out the rest.

 Read this carefully!
 I have seen several negative reviews on Amazon due to confusion about this topic.